VerboLabs

 2. Each sentence is compared with the TM database.

-3. If a match is found, the translator can:
+3. If a match is found, the translator can do any of the following:

 • Replace it with a new one.